Trip guide

 Trip use case

 This trip is best for travelers choosing between a direct northbound city pair and a slower lower-coast day.
-The Route 17 version works when the Georgia middle stays visible.
+The Route 17 version works when the Georgia middle stays visible and the day still ends with a clear city decision.

 Practical planning

 Use Jacksonville for launch complexity, Brunswick for one practical reset, and Savannah for the meaningful finish.
-Confirm current services before building the day around smaller pauses or side roads.
+Confirm current services before building the day around smaller pauses or side roads, and use the Georgia page when you want the larger chapter view.

 Jacksonville water handoff · Viator